TechPlayz/BrainCrack/README.md

 # Syntax
-Open Samples folder and go through the programs
+Open Samples folder and go through the programs Supported Datatypes: Integer and String only (Dynamic typing)

 # Note
 This programming language is a fun project and is not intended for official use or building actual applications.